ursatile/css4eng/201-basic-css-selectors.md

 <p style="color: green;">
     This paragraph will be blue because of the !important rule.
 </p>
 ```

+If you add `!important` to an inline style?
+You've created an undefeatable rule.
+Doesn't matter how many dragons, tigers and geese you bring to the fight:

 {% example inline-styles.html iframe_style="height: 10em" %}